projectriff/riff/rfc/rfc-0000-lightweight-rfc-process.md

 ## Problem
-As the scope of the project expands and the number of moving pieces increases, we a way for contributors to propose designs for significant changes, and encourage discussion and feedback in a PR forum before proceeding with implementation.
+As the scope of the project expands and the number of moving pieces increases, we need a way for contributors to propose designs for significant changes, and encourage discussion and feedback in a PR forum before proceeding with implementation.

 This document will refer to that process as the “Request For Comments (RFC) process”.